franciscovfonseca/Working-Incidents-and-Incident-Response/README.md

 ➡️ None.

-This was me viewing Key Vault Secrets at work ➜ I'm authorized to do this.
+This was me **Viewing Key Vault Secrets** ➜ I'm authorized to do this.

-I don't think there is anything wrong with the Rule Logic here ➜ just happened to be a legitimate and authorized Incident-Generating Event.
+I don't think there is anything wrong with the **Rule Logic** here ➜ just happened to be a **Legitimate & Authorized Incident-Generating Event**.

 <br>